WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 # Onboarding onto the internship program

 ## The Workday email says "On your first day, please arrive at 9.00am unless your manager has advised an alternative time and ask for your manager upon arrival at reception." - is this accurate?

 No, it is not accurate.
 This is a 100% remote internship and that part of the Workday email can be safely ignored.
 On your first day, you will be scheduled some virtual drop-in sessions so you can meet the supervisor and other interns.

+## I setup my Workday (HR system) through an initial email but now that password doesn't work or I cannot login to my WEHI email

+The links you might have previously used to access Workday before your official start date will no longer allow access.
+Email hr [at] wehi [dot] edu [dot] au as this is the contact provided if you encounter any issue in regard to Workday.
+They will provided you with the new credentials to set up your WEHI email.
+You may need to go into Incognito mode to get it to work.

 ## Given that the internship is remote, am I allowed to complete the internship while on travel?